Mangy007/iitrpr_pg_software_labs/assignment1/Readme.md

 # How to run the code?

 1. Run external_sorting.py file.
-It asks for Block Size and Memory size as space separated inputs.
+It asks for Number_of_records,  Block_Size and Memory_size as space separated inputs.

 # Files information